ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #Peer-to-peer-Information-Flow title='Peer-to-Peer Attestation Information Flow' artwork-align="left"}

 In this application, each device may need to be equipped with signed RIMs to act as an Attester, and also an Appraisal Policy for Evidence and a selection of trusted X.509 root certificates, to allow the device to act as a Verifier.
-An existing link layer protocol such as 802.1x {{IEEE-802.1x}} or 802.1AE {{IEEE-802.1ae}}, with Evidence being enclosed over a variant of EAP {{RFC3748}} or LLDP {{LLDP}} are suitable methods for such an exchange.
+An existing link layer protocol such as 802.1x {{IEEE-802.1x}} or 802.1AE {{IEEE-802.1AE}}, with Evidence being enclosed over a variant of EAP {{RFC3748}} or LLDP {{LLDP}} are suitable methods for such an exchange.

 # Privacy Considerations

-Networking Equipment, such as routers, switches and firewalls, has a key role to play in guarding the privacy of individuals using the network:
+Network equipment, such as routers, switches and firewalls, has a key role to play in guarding the privacy of individuals using the network.
+Network equipment generally adheres to several rules to protect privacy:

 * Packets passing through the device must not be sent to unauthorized destinations.
 For example:

   * Routers often act as Policy Enforcement Points, where individual subscribers may be checked for
   authorization to access a network.
 Subscriber login information must not be released to unauthorized parties.

-  * Networking Equipment is often called upon to block access to protected resources from unauthorized users.
+  * Network equipment is often called upon to block access to protected resources from unauthorized users.

 * Routing information, such as the identity of a router's peers, must not be leaked to unauthorized neighbors.